CSC207-UofT/plannr/phase2/design_document.md

 3. Make changes in the respective text fields
 4. To save, click on the tick in the top right corner of the app, and all the changes will be saved

-## Refactoring and Code Smells
-Continuing from phase 1, we kept classes short with good documentation to avoid code smells.
-As suggested in our feedback, we also deleted the old src directory and refactored the directory names.
-Unfortunately, we could not change the Uni_life_tracker folder name to Plannr, as it caused a bunch of errors that at this stage of the project would do more harm than good and would take up time for other more valuable improvements